Each new Destiny 2 expansion and season brings with it a higher Destiny 2 Power level cap to work towards.

 - How gear levels work in Destiny 2 and the max level cap explained

-- How to get to Legendary Gear to get to the 950 Soft Level Cap in Destiny 2
+- How to get to Legendary Gear to get to the 1200 Power Soft Cap in Destiny 2

 How gear levels work in Destiny 2 and the max level cap explained

-Destiny 2's gear operates with three different caps to work towards, each requiring different sources of gear to level up past.
+Destiny 2's levelling system operates with three different caps to work towards, each requiring different sources of gear to level up past.
 Here's what they are at a glance:

-Technically, however, the level cap goes beyond 1010 with the introduction of the artefact.
-Each season will give you this item, and by levelling it up, you'll receive a series of bonuses - including temporary additional levels that adds to your Power, allowing you to go beyond the level cap.
+Technically, however, the level cap goes beyond 1260 with the artefact.
+Introduced in late 2019 with Shadowkeep, every new season will give you this item, and by levelling it up, you'll receive a series of bonuses - including temporary additional levels that adds to your Power, allowing you to go beyond the level cap.
+(Or, if you're not there yet, a slight boost to nudge you towards it.)

 The end of season, however, sees things reset and change.
-The artefact will start over, so you have to level up the power level bonus once more.
-As well as this, the gear cap itself will increase - usually by 10 or so each season.
+This includes the artefact, which will start over, so you have to level up the power level bonus once more.
+As well as this, the gear cap itself will increase - usually by 50 or so each season.

 This way, there's always something to work towards each season, even if you've got all your gear to the cap.